razzmatazz/csharp-language-server/README.md

 - csharp-ls uses [ILSpy/ICSharpCode.Decompiler](https://github.com/icsharpcode/ILSpy) to decompile types in assemblies to C# source.

 # TODO list
- - it seems push diagnostics logic we have is not very responsive when we have a lot of documents open;
  - check we're not doing lense stuff or other funny things on metadata code (emacs-lsp/lsp-mode issue?);
  - find-refs is blocking r/w operations, request scheduling needs smarter refactoring;
    - should we cancel existing ones? -- where cancellable? how to know?